 What would my time commitment to the SI program be?Click or enter to reveal information below

 The SI program is designed to support faculty as much as it assists students.
 At the UA, most faculty commit no more than one hour per week to meet with SI Leaders.
 These meetings are typically for faculty to give content direction to their SI Leaders.
 Some faculty also use this time to develop collaborative strategies to use during class lectures.
 Faculty with preceptors often include SI Leaders in their preceptor meetings to ensure that their support team is on the same page.

 How are courses selected for SI?Click or enter to reveal information below

 The SI program targets historically challenging courses; these are courses with high (roughly 25% of the class) D, F, W rates.
 However, we consider each courses needs on a case by case basis.
-If you are interested in SI for your class or department, please contact Arturo Rodriguez, SI Services Coordinator.
+If you are interested in SI for your class or department, please contact Arturo Rodriguez, Associate Director of Academic Support Services.